ajnisbet/opentopodata/docs/server.md

 ## Configuration

 Open Topo Data is configured by a `config.yaml` file.
 If that file is missing it will look for `example-config.yaml` instead.
+You can set the `CONFIG_PATH` environment variable to specify a different path.

 A config might look like: